orbcode/orbuculum/README.md

 find their max limits, which are probably dependent on the specific JLink you are using.

+When using parallel trace you are limited by the capabilities of the FPGA configuration and the speed you can get data off the chip.
+The current maximum speed supported for the target is around 150MHz but you will swamp the chip very quickly if you start streaming data at that speed.
+The offboard link is only 12Mbps serial.
+This issue will be resolved when dedicated FPGA target hardware is available (it's on its way).

 Configuring the Target
 ======================

-Generally speaking, you will need to configure the target device to output SWD data.
+Generally speaking, you will need to configure the target device to output SWD or parallel data.
 You can either do that through program code, or through magic incantations in gdb.
 The gdb approach is more flexible and the program code version is grandfathered.
 It's in the support directory if you want it.